 Yes, in certain situations.

 Under most circumstances, you should avoid taking any opioids to relieve pain while you’re using Sublocade or Suboxone.
-Using opioids while taking these medications can raise your risk for respiratory depression (slowed breathing), which can be fatal.
+Taking opioids while receiving these medications can raise your risk for respiratory depression (slowed breathing), which can be fatal.

 You may have an unexpected and urgent need to use opioid pain relievers, such as for surgery or a medical emergency.
 If this happens, make sure the medical staff treating you know that you’re taking Sublocade or Suboxone.
 They’ll need to closely monitor your breathing while you’re taking the opioid.